Darrell Keith Rich: Execution

 The victims' families were adamantly opposed to any recommendation for clemency for Rich.
 Selix's aunt said her sister had been haunted by the fact that in her daughter's last moment, her final instinct was to curl in a fetal position, and that she constantly relived the moment in her head.
 Surviving victims of Rich also opposed clemency.
 One woman said, "He has taken my ability to live in peace."

 Patricia's brother, Burton Adams, said he had only recently learned about the details of his sister's rape and murder and that Rich was getting off easy with a quick death.
 He spoke at Rich's clemency hearing and said, "I think we should take him to the dump and use a rock.
-Or maybe a gun — no a gun's too lenient.
+Or maybe a gun—no a gun's too lenient.
 What he remembers is raping her and killing her.
 I want you to take that away from him."

-Annette's stepfather, David Tidwell, said, "We're wasting time -- just kill him.
-He better pray there's not a life after death -- if there is, he better hide."
+Annette's stepfather, David Tidwell, said, "We're wasting time—just kill him.
+He better pray there's not a life after death—if there is, he better hide."

 On March 15, 2000, at 12:06 a.m., Rich was executed via lethal injection in the execution chamber at San Quentin State Prison.
 He was pronounced dead at 12:13 a.m.
 He was one of three people executed in the United States on that specific day.
 The others were Patrick Poland in Arizona and Timothy Gribble in Texas.

-Rich declined a last meal and instead only drank tea, broth, and Gatorade.
+Rich declined a last meal and instead only drank beef broth, papaya juice and Gatorade.
 His final hours were spent with his spiritual advisors and his attorneys.
-His final statement was just the word, "Peace."
+His final statement was the word, "Peace."

-Before his execution, Rich, who said he had reformed after discovering his Native American heritage, asked to be allowed to participate in a sweat lodge ceremony, saying it was necessary to purify his spirit.
+Before his execution, Rich, who said he had reformed after discovering his Native American heritage on death row and adopted the name "Young Elk", asked to be allowed to participate in a sweat lodge ceremony, saying it was necessary to purify his spirit.
 Because the ceremony was supposed to require several hours and involved the use of a rake, hot rocks, and a shovel, the request was denied on the grounds of it being a security risk.
+Prison authorities additionally stated that sweat lodge ceremonies were not a widespread practice for the Cherokee.